tomachalek/nlfuzzy/README.md

 nlfuzzy
 =======

 "Nlfuzzy" is a [NetLogo](http://ccl.northwestern.edu/netlogo/) extension which acts as a a simple middleware between NetLogo and [jFuzzyLogic](http://jfuzzylogic.sourceforge.net/html/index.html) library.
-It allows you to define fuzzy variables and rules for NetLogo agents (turtles, patches) using [Fuzzy Control Language](http://jfuzzylogic.sourceforge.net/html/manual.html#details).
+It allows you to define fuzzy variables and rules for NetLogo agents (turtles, patches) using [Fuzzy Control Language](http://jfuzzylogic.sourceforge.net/html/manual.html#details) (see [full FCL specification](http://www.fuzzytech.com/binaries/ieccd1.pdf) for more information).

 Download the extension
 ----------------------